WalidHB/pyautogui/README.md

 PyAutoGUI
 =========
+This fork fixed the horizontal scroll issue on windows.
 PyAutoGUI is a  cross-platform GUI automation Python module for human beings.
 Used to programmatically control the mouse & keyboard.

 `pip install pyautogui`